Surgery is often the best option for bulging varicose veins visible

 first 48-72hrs.
 The bandages can be removed at 24 hours and you can change

-into stockings which will be given to you before you leave hospital.
-There are no stitches to be removed.
+stitches can be removed at 10 days by the district nurse or your own GP.
 You should not get the adhesive strips on your leg wet for the first 7 days.

 Care will be needed when washing.
 You should wear the stockings day and night